vishna/workshop_vaxxometer/README.md

 https://flutter.dev/docs/cookbook/networking/fetch-data

-Visit pub.dev, copy paste latest version into your pubspec file.
+Visit pub.dev, and copy-paste latest version of http package into your pubspec file.

 Don't forget about necessary permissions for the platform you're developing for: